martinbudden/betaflight/docs/PID tuning.md

 shows as 0.03 rather than 3.0).

-The transition between self-leveling and acro behavior in Horizon mode is controlled by the "sensitivity_horizon" parameter which is labeled "LEVEL Derivative" in the Cleanflight Configurator GUI.
+The transition between self-leveling and acro behavior in Horizon mode is controlled by the "sensitivity_horizon" parameter which is labeled "LEVEL Derivative" in the Betaflight Configurator GUI.
 This sets the percentage of your stick travel that should have self-leveling applied to it, so smaller values cause more of the stick area to fly using only the gyros.
 The default is 75%

 For example, at a setting of "100" for "sensitivity_horizon", 100% self-leveling strength will be applied at center stick, 50% self-leveling will be applied at 50% stick, and no self-leveling will be applied at 100% stick.
 If sensitivity is decreased to 75, 100% self-leveling will be applied at center stick, 50% will be applied at 63% stick, and no self-leveling will be applied at 75% stick and onwards.

-## RC rate, Pitch and Roll Rates (P/R rate before they were separated), and Yaw rate
+## RC rate, Pitch and Roll rates (P/R rate) and Yaw rate

 ### RC Rate

-An overall multiplier on the RC stick inputs for pitch, rol;, and yaw.
+An overall multiplier on the RC stick inputs for pitch, roll, and yaw.

 On PID Controller MW23 can be used to set the "feel" around center stick for small control movements.
-(RC Expo also affects this).For PID Controllers MWREWRITE and LUX, this basically sets the baseline stick sensitivity
+(RC Expo also affects this).
+For PID Controllers MWREWRITE and LUX, this basically sets the baseline stick sensitivity

 ### Pitch and Roll rates